Published: July 28, 2025 | Updated: April 3, 2026

 Florida kratom ban bill fails: current legal status

-Florida tried to tighten its kratom laws this year, but the effort stalled.
+Florida tried to tighten its kratom laws in 2025, but the effort stalled.
 The proposed bill would have required better lab testing and banned synthetic kratom products that “act as opioids on the body.”

-Texas kratom regulations 2025: strictest laws in America
+Texas kratom ban 2026: strictest laws in America

 Texas now has the strictest kratom laws in America.

-As of September 1, 2025, the state will completely ban synthetic kratom and set the lowest limit in the nation for 7-hydroxymitragynine.
+As of September 1, 2025, the state has completely banned synthetic kratom and set the lowest limit in the nation for 7-hydroxymitragynine.

 What’s required now: